The planning by l’Anson and building of The Toast Rack with Mr Charles Kynock

 We are very happy to help schools with access to relevant materials.
 However, the images that are reproduced here should be assumed to be the copyright and may not be reproduced without license from the archives and commercial use is therefore strictly prohibited.

 A beautiful but undated map of Wandsworth Common and the surrounding area survives in The Metropolitan Archives.
-The date of the map can be estimated from the existence of the railways lines (1856 & 1869), The Royal Patriotic Asylum (1859) and the undeveloped state of The Toast Rack (developing from 1882 onwards), marked as market gardens.
+The date of the map can be estimated from the existence of both of the railway lines (1869), The Royal Patriotic Asylum (1859) and the undeveloped state of The Toast Rack (developing from 1882 onwards), marked as market gardens.
 You can also see The Black Sea later to be filled into to become Spencer Park.

-We suspect that the map, printed by Cook & Hammond who were well regarded map printers, was commissioned in connection with the Wandsworth Common Act of 1871.
-It is printed using unusually high quality and expense lithographic process for the time and has been printed on rag paper for durability.
-It is also printed with the Metropolitan Board of Works title block indicating that it was a special print run for them.
+We suspect that the map, printed by Cook & Hammond who were well regarded specialist map printers, was commissioned in connection with and probably after the passing of the Wandsworth Common Act of 1871.
+It is printed using an unusually high quality and expensive photo lithographic process for the time and has been printed on rag paper for durability.
+It is also printed with the Metropolitan Board of Works title block indicating that it was a special print run for them and is specifically entitled, “Plan Shewing [showing] Wandsworth Common.”
+The borders of Wandsworth Common are also clearly marked and the common is the only area coloured green.
+Additionally there is a note stating “Dark green margin shews [shows] Wandsworth Common boundary.”

-We have been unable to understand the purpose of the curious pencil circle that looks like it was traced round a tin can with the off centre X in the middle of it.
-One theory put forward, was that it was an easy walking distance from the station.
+We have been unable to understand the purpose of the curious pencil circle that looks like it was traced around a tin can with the off-centre X in the middle of it.
+One theory put forward, was that it was in easy walking distance of the station.
 We would be interested to hear your theories on this and how it came to be marked on this file copy!

 Wandsworth Common Development Spencer Park